nokia/genIndustrialNetTraffic/README.md

   - pytorch (1.10.1)

 ## Launching scripts
-The complete evaluation can be launched through the `gen_traffic.py` script.
+The traffic generation can be launched through the `gen_traffic.py` script.